jsalignon/cactus/docs/5_DA/DA_ATAC.md

 In addition, the following filtering columns are added:
   - FC_{up,down}: up or down-regulated
-  - PA_{3,8}kb: absolute distance of less than 3kb (kilo bases) or 8kb from the TSS
-  - PA_2u1d: between 2kb upstream and 1kb downstream the TSS
+  - PA_gene: genic regions annotated by ChIPseeker (i.e., intron + exon)
+  - PA_interG: intergenic regions annotated by ChIPseeker
+  - PA_prom: promoter regions annotated by ChIPseeker
+  - PA_5pUTR: five prime UPR regions annotated by ChIPseeker
+  - PA_3pUTR: three prime UPR regions annotated by ChIPseeker
+  - PA_exon: exonic regions annotated by ChIPseeker
+  - PA_intron: intronic regions annotated by ChIPseeker
+  - PA_downst: downstream regions annotated by ChIPseeker (downstream of a gene by a maximal distance of 300 base pairs)
+  - PA_distIn: distal intergenic regions annotated by ChIPseeker
+  - PA_UTR: UTR regions (5pUTR + 3pUTR)
-  - PA_TSS: overlap with the TSS
+  - PA_TSS: overlap with the TSS (distanceToTSS = 0)
-  - PA_genProm: genic region or promoter
+  - PA_genPro: genic region or promoter
-  - PA_genic: genic region
-  - PA_prom: promoter
   - PA_distNC: peak is in a distal intergenic region or (in an intron but not in any of these regions: promoter, 5' UTR, 3' UTR and exon). distNC stands for distal noncoding.
 These regions have been shown in [Daugherty *et al.*](https://doi.org/10.1101/gr.226233.117) (First ATAC-Seq paper in *C. elegans*) to be enriched in active and repressed enhancers.
+  - PA_{3,8,30}kb: absolute distance to the TSS higher than 3, 8 or 30 kilo bases

 These columns can all be used in the cactus configuration files to filter for peaks matching certain annotation pattern with the parameter *params.peak_assignment_for_splitting_subsets*.